sundropgold/Bamazon/README.md

 # Bamazon

+The magical version of Amazon.
+Commands availalble depend on whether the user is a customer, manager, or supervisor.

 ## bamazonCustomer.js
 1) After creation of the Bamazon database and products table, this is what the products table looks like.